greatspoke/kubernetes/README.md

 For details about who's involved and how Kubernetes plays a role, read the CNCF [announcement].
 All information [here]

 # Do you want to install k8s ? but don't know where to start?
-[HereWeGo] to see first lesson
+[HereWeGo] to see first lesson:

 [announcement]: https://cncf.io/news/announcement/2015/07/new-cloud-native-computing-foundation-drive-alignment-among-container
 [Borg]: https://research.google.com/pubs/pub43438.html